threefoldtech/0-db/README.md

 | `namespace-deleted`   | Namespace removed       | Namespace name             |
 | `namespace-reloaded`  | Namespace reloaded      | Namespace name             |
 | `missing-data`        | Data file not found     | Missing filename           |

+**WARNING**: as soon as hook system is enabled, `ready` event needs to be handled correctly.
+If hook returns something else than `0`, database initialization will be stopped.

+In order to get `zdbd` starting with hook, `ready` _needs_ to returns `0` to valdate server that everything is okay and database can operate.

 # Limitation
 By default, datafiles are split when bigger than 256 MB.